Microsoft Outlook Categories

 Summary

-Outlook Categories add a flexible and visual way to keep your Outlook items organized, making it easier to manage your communications and schedules.
+Outlook Categories add a flexible and visual way to keep your Outlook items organized, making it easier to manage and search your communications and schedules as your database grows.

-Categories are intended for individual use, but organizations might opt to have individual users follow a common colour-coding theme and defined list for individuals to build in their own instance of Outlook.
-Categories can be established at organizational level, but this requires administrator level implementation.
+Categories are intended for individual use, but organizations might opt to have individual users follow a common colour-coding theme and defined list defined by a manager to adopt in their own instance of Outlook.
+Categories can be established at organizational level.
+This requires administrator level implementation.